lserpietri/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-01_instructions.md

 ## Lab objectives

-After completing this lab, you will be able to:

 1. Design with Security in Mind
 2. Design for Performance and Scalability
 3. Design for Availability and Recoverability